smaremanda/add-in-docs/project/create-a-project-add-in-that-uses-rest-with-an-on-premises-odata-service.md

 }
 ```

- **SurfaceErrors.js file** You can copy code for the SurfaceErrors.js file from the _Robust Programming_ section of[Create your first task pane add-in for Project 2013 by using a text editor](../project/create-your-first-task-pane-add-in-for-project-by-using-a-text-editor.md).
+ **SurfaceErrors.js file** You can copy code for the SurfaceErrors.js file from the _Robust Programming_ section of [Create your first task pane add-in for Project 2013 by using a text editor](../project/create-your-first-task-pane-add-in-for-project-by-using-a-text-editor.md).

 ## Next steps